leomok82/leomok82.github.io/fluid-dynamics/index.md

 ## Scalable Generative model for Computational Physics
 Article title "SCALED : SCALable gEnerative founDational model for Computational Physics demonstrated on Urban Flow" under publication.

+# Project Origin
+This project stems from my dissertation in attempt to use **diffusion transformers** to model the computational fluid dynamics, inspired by OpenAI's **SORA** Video Generation (in 2024) to predict future frames.
+I developed the diffusion transformer from scratch which was able to replicate the PDE solver to a high degree of accuracy, trained on Imperial's HPC.
+However, the model lacked generalization capabilities as it was only usable on the trained scenario and resolution (ie not usable in other physics simulations), which is why our research group moved onto SCALED.

 # Project Overview
 SCALED is a scalable foundational model built on a diffusion based generative framework for computational physics, developing a novel method to generalize computational fluid dynamics models to smaller or larger domains at any resolution.